Revelations (2025 film): Plot

-Min-chan stakes out Yang-rae's residence and discovers that he is preparing digging tools to bury someone or something.
-Min-chan follows Yang-rae's van to a secluded forest area and confronts him, only to discover that the van is empty with his son no where to be found.
-Thinking he has misjudged Yang-rae, he walks back to his car only to inadvertently see that Yang-rae has disposed of his ankle monitor.
-Yang-rae then attacks Min-chan.
-In the struggle, Min-chan accidentally pushes Yang-rae off a hill, and Yang-rae tumbles down and strikes his head on a boulder in the fall.
-His wife subsequently calls him and reveals that his son is safe and had been invited to a friend's house the entire time.
-Shocked that he has harmed an innocent man, Min-chan prepares to call the police and surrender himself, but he sees the likeness of Jesus Christ appear in a flash of lighting.
-Now convinced that God has given him the divine task to punish sinners like Yang-rae, he pushes Yang-rae's comatose body off a cliff to kill him.
-Meanwhile, Lee Yeon-hee, a homicide detective whose sister was raped by Yang-rae and had committed suicide thereafter when Yang-rae failed to receive sufficient punishment by the court, is tasked to find the young girl from the church, who has just gone missing and is suspected to have been kidnapped by Yang-rae.
+Min-chae stakes out Yang-rae's home and watches him prepare digging tools.
+He follows Yang-rae's van to a secluded forest and confronts him, but discovers that the van is empty.
+While walking back to his car, he notices that Yang-rae's ankle monitor is missing.
+Yang-rae attacks him, and Min-chan pushes him off a hill, severely injuring him.
+Min-chan's wife calls and informs him that their son is safe, as he was at a friend's house.
+Min-chan prepares to surrender himself to the police, but sees the likeness of Jesus Christ appear in a flash of lighting.
+Min-chan becomes convinced that God has given him the divine task of punishing sinners and seemingly kills Yang-rae.
+Meanwhile, homicide detective Lee Yeon-hee, whose sister was a rape victim of Yang-rae and had committed suicide after he received light punishment, investigates the disappearance of the young girl being preyed upon by Yang-rae.